Central Line-Associated Bloodstream Infections

 Valley Children’s is proud to have achieved milestones that are rare in the medical field for avoiding central lines.
 When your child has a central line, you can count on us to provide them with the safest care.

-Graph showing decreasing rates of central line associated bloodstream infections from fiscal year 2012 to second quarter fiscal year 2024
+Graph showing decreasing rates of central line associated bloodstream infections from fiscal year 2012 through fiscal year 2024

 Graph displays fiscal year data